JDEX-Coding/hacknation-odnalezione-zguby/QUICKSTART_PUBLISHER.md

 You should see:
 ```
 🚀 Starting Service C: Publisher
+Logging in to dane.gov.pl...
+✅ Successfully logged in to dane.gov.pl email=admin@mcod.local
 ✅ dane.gov.pl API is healthy
 ✅ Publisher service initialized successfully
 🎧 Listening for messages on RabbitMQ...